vineet-accolite/extjs-reactor/packages/reactor-typescript-boilerplate/README.md

 # ExtReact TypeScript Boilerplate

-A foundation for React apps built with ExtReact components and TypeScript.
+A foundation for React apps built with [ExtReact](http://docs.sencha.com/extreact/latest/index.html) components and TypeScript.

 ## Quick Start

-If you haven't already, sign in to Sencha's NPM registry:
+ExtReact and all related packages are hosted on Sencha's private NPM registry.
+To gain access to this registry, [sign up for a trial of ExtReact](https://www.sencha.com/products/extreact/evaluate).

+Once you have received your credentials, you can authenticate by running the following command:

 ```
 npm login --registry=http://npm.sencha.com --scope=@extjs